jmb1993/rockpaperscissors/w01/d02/ASSIGNMENT/w01_d02_hw/w01_d02_homework.md

 Tonight you are going to write JavaScript statements to solve the following problems.
 This assignment is to get you to started thinking like a developer.

-A starter HTML file has been provided and is where you should work tonight.
+A starter file has been provided and is where you should work tonight.

 #### Subjects covered.